s02minu/Interactive-HR-Dashboard/README.md

 Feel free to contribute by suggesting improvements or adding new features.
 Open a pull request or submit an issue!

 ## Contact
-For any questions or feedback, reach out via [LinkedIn](https://www.linkedin.com/in/israeladetola/) or email.
+For any questions or feedback, reach out via [LinkedIn](https://www.linkedin.com/in/israeladetola/).